MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/text/label.md

 ---
-title: "Label"
+title: "Xamarin.Forms Label"
-description: "Display text in Xamarin.Forms" ms.prod: xamarin ms.assetid: 02E6C553-5670-49A0-8EE9-5153ED21EA91
+description: "This article explains how to use the Xamarin.Forms Label class to display single and multi-line text in applications." ms.prod: xamarin ms.assetid: 02E6C553-5670-49A0-8EE9-5153ED21EA91 ms.technology: xamarin-forms
-ms.technology: xamarin-forms